yianni-ververis/qlik-sense-wordpress-plugin/readme.txt

 3. Add the shortcodes with the object ids to your post

 == Changelog ==

+= 1.1.1 =
+* Added unique id instead of using the qvid so we can display multiple instances of the same object

+= 1.1.0 =
+* Added second app in the settings

 = 1.0.5 =
 * Add virtual proxy to the css and js resources.